-This objective emphasizes the international context of the research program ("global leadership," "world-class research or technology development").
-In this section, provide sufficient detail about the context and state-of-the-discipline of your program and the expertise and the diversity of your team to establish that it is exciting and innovative at an international level.
+This objective emphasizes the global context of the research program ("internationally competitive").
+In this section, provide sufficient detail about the context of your program and the expertise of your team to establish that the proposed project is exciting and world-leading.
+Describe the ways in which the team demonstrates an intentional and ongoing commitment to the principles of equity, diversity, and inclusion (EDI).